 This was the date on which Mohammed ascended to heaven.
 Though Lewis conceded that it was ‘far from certain’ that Ahmadinejad had any such intentions for that date, he quoted a speech from Ayotollah Khomeini in an Iranian school textbook to the effect that:

-Let’s speak frankly – this is total utter bollocks.
-For its patina of pseudo-scholarship, Lewis was engaging in the same process of demonisation that so many of the ‘real men go to Tehran’ brigade’ are prone to.
-All these arguments – or rather fantasies – have a common purpose: to represent the Iranian leadership – and by extension the Iranian population – as religiously motivated fanatics motivated by a collective desire for suicidal martyrdom, and deny or obscure any rational motivations or objectives behind Iranian foreign policy or Iran’s behaviour as a state.
+For all its pseudo-scholarship, Lewis was engaging in the demonisation that so many of the ‘real men go to Tehran’ brigade’ are prone to.
+All these arguments – or fantasies – have a common purpose: to represent the Iranian leadership – and by extension the Iranian population – as a target, while simultaneously denying or obscuring any rational motivations or objectives behind Iranian foreign policy or Iran’s behaviour as a state.

 Evidence of such rationality is not hard to find, for those who want to look.
-In 2003, for example, a leaked document published by IPS news revealed that Iran had proposed negotiations with the Bush administration on a range of issues in exchange for ending sanctions, ‘ a halt in U.S. hostile behavior and rectification of status of Iran in the U.S‘ and ‘recognition of Iran’s legitimate security interests in the region with according defense capacity.’
+In 2003, a leaked document published by IPS news revealed that Iran had proposed negotiations with the Bush administration on a range of issues in exchange for ending sanctions, in which it asked for ‘ a halt in U.S. hostile behavior and rectification of status of Iran in the U.S’ and ‘recognition of Iran’s legitimate security interests in the region with according defense capacity.’